Holly’s Challah Bread Recipe

 - Baking on two sheet pans prevents the bottom of the challah from burning.

 - As for shaping, there are lots of resources on youtube.
-I included one video below for making the round challah, though I really need to get Holly on camera — her four-braided challah is SO pretty.
+I included one video below for making the entire challah, and a quick gif at the very start of the post, which shows how to shape the round challah.

 Ingredients